An open letter to a new dad from a mum of two

 But for now cherish those times you have with your little family, for all the gold in the world can’t buy what you have right now.

-What are your words of advice for a first-time dad?
+What would you write in an open letter to a new dad?
 Do tell us in a comment below.